holidays/holidays/README.md

     d.holiday?(:fr) # France
     => false

+### Caching Holiday Lookups

+If you are checking holidays regularly you can cache your results for improved performance.
+Run this before looking up a holiday (eg. in an initializer):

+    Holidays.cache_between(Time.now, 2.years.from_now, :ca, :us, :observed)

+Holidays for the regions specified within the dates specified will be pre-calculated.

 ### How to contribute

 To make changes to any of the definitions, edit the YAML files only.